ZorikovPasha/React-Loft-Mebel/README.md

 - [ ] nestjs swagger
 - [ ] after login via yandex login shows in a moment before profile
 - [ ] add sqlite option
-- [x] card liked is above search dropdown
-- [x] search found item has no image
-- [x] cannot close search dropdown
-- [x] after creating orders corresponding tabs doesnt open
-- [x] orders table is seems broken
-- [ ] close search on ESC and on outer area
-- [x] profile order error when trying to cancel
-- [x] productcard onselect is broken
-- [ ] catalog specific product when loading first shows 404 and then the product itself (this is because spa)
-- [x] orders comes with no products
 - [ ] orders with same date are not sorted right when adding new order only before reload
-- [x] items are not being added to cart
 - [ ] user gets exprired in a middle of using site
+- [ ] loader while fetching user data? (react-query) (nextjs is better)
-- [ ] strict tsconfig
+- [ ] write backend tests
+- [ ] catalog specific product when loading first shows 404 and then the product itself (this is because spa)